ltra-chef/face_verify/README.md

-Perfect 👌 — here’s the **final, production-ready `README.md`**, now with a professional section on **embedding caching and performance optimization** for large face databases.

----

-# 🧠 DeepFace CLI – Face Verification & Face Search
+# DeepFace CLI – Face Verification & Face Search

 A Python CLI tool built on [DeepFace](https://github.com/serengil/deepface) for:

 * ✅ **Face verification** – check if two images are of the same person
 * 🔍 **Face search** – find similar faces in a local image database
-* 🖼️ **Annotated output** – draws bounding boxes and labels on faces automatically

 ---